indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   subtle changes in behavior.
 If you see new build errors related to Apple SDKs in this release, don't hesitate to create an issue.
 * The jemalloc allocator in built binaries has been upgraded to version 5.3.
+* The auto-generated Rust project created during binary building is now explicitly licensed to the public domain.

 .. _version_0_20_0: